 We are happy to inform our patients that they are unlikely to experience localized serum or blood build up.
-That’s due to the fact that most guys we treat for man boobs in New York require tiny incisions and minimal disruption of tissues under the skin.
-It’s also because we have been performing man boob surgery in Manhattan for more than 30 years and we know how to get the best results for our patients while causing the least tissue trauma possible.
+That’s due to the fact that most guys we treat for man boobs require tiny incisions and minimal disruption of tissues under the skin.
+It’s also because we have been performing man boob surgery for more than 30 years and we know how to get the best results for our patients while causing the least tissue trauma possible.

 You can help minimize overall swelling, and possibly the risk of seromas and hematomas, by following your plastic surgeon’s post op instructions.
 Wearing your compression garment for the prescribed period of time is one of the best steps to take.

-Want to have a conversation about man boob surgery in New York with our team?
+Want to have a conversation about man boob surgery with our team?
 You can start by filling out the short contact form on this site.
 We’ll get right back to you!